Skip to contents

 By normalising this way, we might lose meaningful differences captured by the different amplitudes between smo2_left and smo2_right, but we might be more interested in the trend or time course of each response.

-Our interpretation may be that smo2_left appears to start at a slightly higher percent of it’s functional range, deoxygenates faster toward a minimum, and reaches a pseudo-plateau near maximal exercise.
-While smo2_right deoxygenates slightly slower and continues to deoxygenate until maximal task tolerance.
-Additionally, the right leg reoxygenates slightly faster than left during recovery.
-This might, for example, indicate exercise capacity differences between the limbs.
+Our interpretation may be that smo2_right appears to start at a slightly higher percent of its functional range, deoxygenates faster toward a minimum, and reaches a quasi-plateau near maximal exercise.
+While smo2_left deoxygenates slightly slower and continues to deoxygenate until maximal task tolerance.

 🔀 Pipe-friendly functions